hyperledger-archives/fabric/docs/Openchain API.md

 ### Build a chainCode

 The build command builds the Docker image for your chainCode and returns the result.
 The build takes place on the local peer and the result is not broadcast to the entire network.
-The result will be either a chainCode deployment specification, ChainletDeploymentSpec, or an error.
+The result will be either a chainCode deployment specification, ChaincodeDeploymentSpec, or an error.
 An example is below.

 `./obc-peer chaincode build --path=github.com/openblockchain/obc-peer/openchain/example/chaincode/chaincode_simple --version=0.1.0`